pzeidman/BayespRF/README.md

 Let's go through each part of the figure:

-Top-left: The response of the pRF model to each (x,y) stimulus coordinate with parameters fixed at their priors.
-Polar coordinates are used, with prior expectations half way through the allowed range of coordinates.
-Thus the prior polar distance as half way from the centre to the periphery, and the polar angle is half way from 0
+**Prior**: This is the response of the pRF model to each (x,y) stimulus coordinate, with the model's parameters fixed at their prior expectations.
+The model uses polar coordinates, with prior expectations set half way through their allowed range.
+Thus the prior polar distance is half way from the centre to the periphery, and the polar angle is half way from -pi to pi radians.
+For the polar models, this plot is not very informative and can generally be ignored, as can be seen from the next plot...

+**Prior Predictive Density** This is the prior response of the pRF model *taking into account uncertainty about the parameters*.
+The various transforms in the models (detailed in the methods section of the paper) mean that the prior is centred on the fovea.

+**Posterior**: This is the response of the model with parameters estimated from the data.
+It's a reasonably punctate response in the lower right receptive field.

+**Posterior Predictive Density**: This is the response of the model with parameters estimated from the data *taking into account uncertainty about the parameters*.
+Almost all of the uncertainty visible as speckles in the prior PD have been explained away by the data.

+**Parameters**: The prior (grey) and posterior (black) parameters of the model.
+These are not necassery Gaussian, due to the transforms applied to the parameters (see the paper for details).
+The dots indicate the median and the vertical bars indicate the inter-quartile range.

+**Outputs**: The modelled signal (red) and data (grey).